freedomofpress/dangerzone/INSTALL.md

 >
 > - Ubuntu: We follow upstream support with an extra cutoff date.
 No support for
 >   versions prior to the second oldest LTS release.
-> - Fedora: We follow upstream support
+> - Fedora: We follow upstream support.
 > - Debian: We support the last two stable releases.

 Dangerzone is available for: